2022 Henan banks protests

-2022 Henan banks protests are series of demonstrations against four regional lenders of Henan province over alleged financial corruption.
-Over the course of the previous two months, depositors have held multiple protests in the city of Zhengzhou, which serves as the capital of the province of Henan.
+2022 Henan banks protests were a series of demonstrations against four regional banks of Henan province, including Yuzhou Xinminsheng Village Bank, Shangcai Huimin County Bank, Zhecheng Huanghuai Community Bank and New Oriental Country Bank of Kaifeng, over alleged financial corruption.
+Deposits totaling around 40 billion yuan at these four banks in Henan, as well as at Guzhen Xinhuaihe Village Bank in the neighboring Anhui province, have been affected.
+Over the course of the several months, depositors held multiple protests in the city of Zhengzhou, which serves as the capital of the province of Henan.